International Commission against Impunity in Guatemala

 The International Commission against Impunity in Guatemala (Comisión Internacional contra la Impunidad en Guatemala, CICIG) was an international body charged with investigating and prosecuting serious crime in Guatemala.
 On January 7, 2019, the agreement between the United Nations and Guatemala was terminated by Guatemalan president Jimmy Morales, evoking CICIG's alleged participation in illegal acts, abuse of authority and acts against the constitution.
-The UN rejected this unilateral termination, and the country's highest law court ruled against the president's decision CICIG's term was scheduled to end in September 2019.
+The UN rejected this unilateral termination, and the country's highest law court ruled against the president's decision.
+CICIG's term was scheduled to end in September 2019.
 Morales' decision, approved by the country's business elite, triggered an institutional crisis in Guatemala, as the Constitutional court sided with CICIG.
 Morales is being investigated concerning his campaign financing.

-The CIGIG helped Guatemalan law enforcement dismantle over 70 criminal structures between 2008 and 2019.
+The CICIG helped Guatemalan law enforcement dismantle over 70 criminal structures between 2008 and 2019.
 According to a 2022 study, this may have prevented between 20,000–30,000 homicides over that period.

 History

 It was created on December 12, 2006, when the United Nations and Guatemala signed a treaty-level agreement setting up CICIG as an independent body to support the Public Prosecutor's Office (Procuraduría General de la Nación), the National Civilian Police (Policía Nacional Civil) and other state institutions in the investigation of sensitive and difficult cases.
-The ultimate goal of CICIG's work is to strengthen national judicial institutions, to allow them to continue to confront illegal groups and organized crime in the future.
-The Commissioner in charge is Iván Velásquez Goméz.
+The ultimate goal of CICIG's work was to strengthen national judicial institutions, to allow them to continue to confront illegal groups and organized crime in the future.
+The Commissioner in charge was Iván Velásquez Goméz.

 On March 24, 2009, Guatemala's Minister of Foreign Relations, Haroldo Rodas, requested, through a personal letter addressed to the Secretary-General of the United Nations, the extension of CICIG's mandate for an additional two years.
 The extension was confirmed on April 15, 2009, when Secretary-General Ban Ki-moon sent a personal response to the Minister of Foreign Relations, expressing the UN's desire to have CICIG continue its work supporting national institutions for another two years.
 In January, President Otto Pérez Molina announced that he would extend CICIG's mandate until the end of his term.
 The mandate was renewed again in April 2015.

 In 2018, Guatemalan President Jimmy Morales announced that he would not renew the mandate of the International Commission against Impunity in Guatemala (CICIG), and ordered the immediate transfer of functions to the Public Ministry and the Ministry of the Interior.
 The mandate of the UN anti-corruption commission ends on September 3, 2019.
 In anticipation, President Morales deployed the armed forces near the headquarters of the International Commission against Impunity in Guatemala.